 - Each year approximately $370,000 in UND Aerospace Scholarships and training awards are granted to students enrolled in Aerospace majors.
 Scholarship applications will be available for enrolled aviation students, normally during the spring semester.
 Awards are based on academic merit, leadership, flight achievement and other attributes as specified by the sponsors.

-- Two significant scholarship programs are available for all currently enrolled aviation students (including freshmen and transfer students) majoring in professional flight:
+- Three significant scholarship programs are available for all currently enrolled aviation students (including freshmen and transfer students) majoring in professional flight:

 - Odegard Scholarships Program, provided by the James Ray Foundation.